 What is " Doctrine of Necessity" and its Sordid Connection with Pakistan

-“Doctrinne of necessity” is a legal term.
+“Doctrine of necessity” is a legal term.
 This is a term used in constitutional law and is as old as history.
 What does it mean?
-It means that a government can resort to extra constitutional authority in case there is a breakdown in law and order.
+It means that a government can resort to extra-constitutional authority in case there is a breakdown in law and order.
 The purpose is to restore order in a situation when anarchy rules.
 The Romans used this doctrine in the occupied lands.
-Later in the 13th century the doctrine was given a legal cover by the jurist Henry de Bracton (1210-68).
+Later in the 13th century, the doctrine was given a legal cover by the jurist Henry de Bracton (1210-68).

 Theory of Blackstone and Henry Bracton

-Henry Bracton was perhaps the first to give a proper legal frame work to this theory.
-He lived during the 13th century and was perhaps influenced by the conditions in England at that time.
+Henry Bracton was perhaps the first to give a proper legal framework to this theory.
+He lived during the 13th century and was greatly influenced by the conditions in England at that time.

 ‘Doctrine of Necessity’ has never been used in England.
 But it has been used in Germany by Hitler and now in Pakistan.
 Pakistan is one nation that has repeatedly upheld changes in Pakistan’s political environment by military coups under this doctrine.
 This makes sad reading.